angular/angular/aio/content/tutorial/toh-pt4.md

 ### See it run

-After the browser refreshes, the application should run as before, showing a list of heroes and a hero detail view when you click on a hero name.
+After the browser refreshes, the application should run as before, showing a list of heroes and a hero detail view when you click a hero name.

 ## Observable data